You. Your character. Your personality. Nature or nurture? Fixed or fluid?

 The brain is plastic.

-That said, empirical observation and research has shown that there tends to be a pattern in how our personality is expressed – decades of modern psychotherapy has found that there are different elements to us — a “parent” part, a “child” part and the adult part.
+That said, empirical observation and research has shown that there tends to be a pattern in how our personality is expressed – decades of modern psychotherapy has found a useful metaphor to explain the different elements of us — a “parent” part, a “child” part and the adult part.

 The parent part of us is the part that we copied from our parents.
-The thoughts, feelings and behaviours we learnt from them.
+The thoughts, feelings and behaviours we absorbed whole from them.

 It’s the “Good boys don’t cry” part, the “If at first you don’t succeed, try try again” part.
 It’s the ‘Isn’t he like his father” part.
-It’s the part of us that harbours stereotypes, fixed attitudes, mottos and prejudice – and can hold our morals.
+Thoughts that harbour stereotypes, fixed attitudes, prejudice, mottos and morals.
+Behaviours that are surface mannerisms, or whole ways of relating.

 It’s also the emotions that we witnessed in our parents and internalised as our own.

 Our “Parent” part and our “Child” part are both positive and negative.
-But if we never examine or question these various aspects of our behaviour, they can hold us hostage and stop us developing to fulfil our potential in life.
+But if we never examine or question these various aspects of our behaviour, they can hold us hostage and limit us in developing to fulfil our potential.

 The adult part of us is the true grown-up.
-Out mature aware mind living in the here and now, taking responsibility for our actions and emotions and exercising our reason in response to the current reality we are experiencing.
+Our mature aware mind living in the here and now, free of the heavy influence of the past, taking responsibility for our actions and emotions, and exercising our reason in response to the current reality we are experiencing.

-It’s the part of us that reasons with those parental “truths” and says in reply “I’m a man and I’m sad and I feel like crying” or “If at first I don’t succeed, I’m going to try a different route”.
+It’s the part of us that reasons with those parental “truths” and says in reply “I’m a man and I’m sad and I feel like crying” or “If at first I don’t succeed, I’m going to try something else”.

 And perhaps not worry so much about what those tests say.